dmeehan1968/SQSBench/README.md

 ## Motivation

+To better understand the trade-offs between different polling mechanisms for Amazon Simple Queue Service (SQS) by comparing the resource utilisation and cost of each method.

+## Implementation

 This is a CDK application that can be deployed to your own Amazon Web Services (AWS) account to allow you to evaluate the resource utilisation/cost of using Amazon Simple Queue Service (SQS) in a serverless environment.